tc39/proposal-reversible-string-split/README.md

 // ["a", "b"]
 ```

-The first 5/8 languages agree here.
+The first 6/8 languages agree here.
 They consider the N to mean "the number of
 items returned" and the remainder to be the last item in the returned array.
 This means they actually split N-1 times.

-Java and Python also agree that the remainder should be returned as the last
+Python also agree that the remainder should be returned as the last item in the
-item in the array.
-They disagree with the rest about what N means though.
-Python
+array.
+It disagrees with the rest about what N means though.
+Python splits N
-splits N times, and returns N+1 items.
-Java returns N items, and also splits N-1
+times, and returns N+1 items.
-times, but curiously includes the separator character in the last item.

 JavaScript diverges from the pack completely though: it splits N times, and
-returns N items, but does not return a remainder.
-It is the only language to do
+returns N items, but does not return a remainder at all.
+It is the only language
-so.
+to do so.

 The most common behaviour has some nice properties: